* Notice *

 When deciding on my next extended photography project it was a a bit of a tough choice after the visceral immediacy of the last year spent entrenched in the North East music scene.
 Much as it would be easy to stay within this genre of photography especially as my work continues in the field of gig photography through the contacts and friends I have made within the music industry, but after much thought I decided to return to the more naturalistic / landscape photography that is the core of my work, and what first got me started on the photography path.

-The focus of the 'Photosynthesis' project will be mostly Ancient Woodlands in the North East of the UK, highlighting not only the beauty of these important area's, but documenting and raising awareness of the significance that these area's play in our everyday lives.
-For a woodland to be categorized as 'Ancient' it needs to have existed continuously since 1600 in England, Wales or Northern Ireland, or 1750 in Scotland, so hundreds of years helping to manage our Eco system!
+The direction of the 'Photosynthesis' project will be focusing on Woodland in the North East of the UK, highlighting not only the beauty of these important area's, but documenting and raising awareness of the significance that these area's play in our everyday lives.

 These woodlands not only have historical importance, but have played their part in the maintenance of our lives and planet, so I hope you enjoy this journey with me.